geerlingguy/youtube/README.md

 My main goal is for titles to be legible, and only to be used to enhance the visuals or spoken word.

+### Title Templates

+I am slowly building up a Title template library for custom titling I do on the channel.
+For quick pop-up caption titles, I use my 'Caption' Motion template, and for references to other YouTube videos (overlaid when playing a clip from one of those videos), I use the 'YouTube Video Title' template.

+These templates are inside the `fcpx/motion/titles` directory in this repository.
+See the included README for where to place them for use in Final Cut Pro X.

 ## Editing - Sound Design

 I started my career working in radio.
 I did mostly IT-related tasks, but radio is an inherently audio-focused industry, so I spent a lot of time working around audio and voice processing chains during the era when everything converted from analog to digital.